Next week’s Budget is the ‘perfect opportunity’ for the Government to tackle NHS workforce problems, health umbrella-groups have said.

 ‘We need a proper workforce strategy,’ the RCN argued, adding that ‘next week’s Budget is the perfect opportunity for the Government to respond to the workforce problems of NHS and social care’.

-Nick Ville, policy director of NHS Confederation, which represents organisations across the healthcare sector, said: ‘Next week’s Budget is an opportunity for the Government to make good on its promise of 50,000 more nurses with extra funding beyond the planned investment of £20.5bn to create the additional posts needed to meet rising demand.’
+Nick Ville, policy director of NHS Confederation, which represents organisations across the healthcare sector, said that ‘next week’s Budget is an opportunity for the Government to make good on its promise of 50,000 more nurse with extra funding beyond the planned investment of £20.5bn to create the additional posts needed to meet rising demand,’ and solve workforce problems.

 The NAO highlighted ‘substantial’ reductions in some areas of nursing despite an overall rise in numbers, such as a 38% drop in the number of learning disability nurses since 2010.